ducandu/MaRLEnE/docs/unreal_engine_4_games_as_reinforcement_environments.md

 starting from installing UE4 on your PC/Mac, downloading and installing a toy game (TODO: check: a fun version of the classic SpaceInvaders), and compiling and setting up all necessary plugins via Visual Studio.
-We will then explain, how to add special observer objects to your game in order to be able to receive state signals from the game environment into your TensorForce scripts.
+We will then explain, how to add special ML-observer objects to your game in order to be able to receive state signals from the game environment into your TensorForce scripts.
 These observers can be attached to camera actors sending pixel information to the RL machinery or simply provide positional information (x/y/z) for certain game actors.
 We will also show you how the standard input settings in UE4 (e.g. keyboard or mouse inputs) directly define your RL environment's action space.
 MaRLEnE and TensorForce support discrete, continuous, as well as, composite action spaces (combinations of different spaces).
-In the last part of this tutorial, we will run a simple dqn-agent (deep Q-learning) against the game using TensorForce.
+In the last part of this tutorial, we will run a simple DQN-agent (deep Q-network) against the game using TensorForce.
 We will measure the agent's performance over time and watch the agent live in our UE4 editor while it becomes better and better at playing the game.